 Additive manufacturing typically builds an object in layers.
 This enables the creation of hollow geometry and blind undercut features that cannot be readily manufactured by other means – think of building a ship in a bottle with the cap still on the bottle!
 Some processes allow changing materials mid-stream giving multi-color or multi-hardness in a single, continuous part.

 “If you can make it using conventional processes, 3D printing probably isn’t going to be the best way.”

-This was what I heard from an industry expert giving a seminar on additive manufacturing, the over-arching description for 3D printing, stereo lithography, fused deposition modeling, and a handful of other technical sounding process names.
+This was what I heard from an industry expert a few years back, giving a seminar on additive manufacturing, the over-arching description for 3D printing, stereo lithography, fused deposition modeling, and a handful of other technical sounding process names.
 The underlying message was far from discouraging; it was liberating!

 Some equipment manufacturers are recognizing the limitations of these processes.
 Tight tolerance requirements have prompted them to offer hybrid machines that combine additive processes with precision CNC machining. (one-machine-to-rule-them-all) The tolerances achieved through traditional machining are more precise and the throughput is greater as well.

 When seeking to fabricate an object whose geometry can be generated by subtractive manufacturing, such as machining, with a single setup, the machining process may well be faster and more accurate.
 Depending on the complexity of the programming and labor involved, machining may be less expensive and multi-part runs will increase any advantage.